Dual chiral density wave induced oscillating Casimir effect: Results

 \subsection{Intermediate-density region}

 As the chemical potential increases, the contribution from the quark Fermi sea causes a significant change in the behavior of the Casimir effect.
 Figure~\ref{intermediatedispersion} shows the dispersion relation of the quark field along the momentum $k_z$ for fixed parameters $(M/\Lambda,q/\Lambda,\mu/\Lambda)=(0.46, 0,0.485)$ and $a\Lambda=1$.
 In this parameter set, the DCDW phase has not yet occurred, but the $\omega_\pm$ with low momentum is below the Fermi sea.
 Then, there is an additional contribution to the Casimir effect from the Fermi sea as well as from the Dirac sea.
-Furthermore, the crossing points (Fermi points) of $\omega_\pm$ and the Fermi level lead to non-differentiable points in the total dispersion relation.
-Due to this, the oscillating Casimir effect occurs, by a mechanism similar to that discussed in the subsection~\ref{Dispersion}.
+Furthermore, the crossing points (Fermi points) of $\omega_\pm$ and the Fermi level lead to nondifferentiable points in the total dispersion relation.
+Due to this, the oscillating Casimir effect occurs, by a mechanism similar to that discussed in Sec.~\ref{oscillating}.

 Figure~\ref{intermediateCCas_PBC} shows the results for the Casimir coefficient.
-In the short thickness of Fig.~\ref{intermediateCCas_PBC}, we find that the Casimir coefficient is dominated by the contribution from the Dirac sea, which is qualitatively the same as the result shown in the previous subsection~\ref{Low}.
-On the other hand, in the long thickness of Fig.~\ref{intermediateCCas_PBC}, the Casimir coefficient is dominated by the contribution from the Fermi sea.
+In the short-thickness region, we find that the Casimir coefficient is dominated by the contribution from the Dirac sea, which is qualitatively the same as the result shown in the previous Sec.~\ref{Low}.
+On the other hand, in the long-thickness region, the Casimir coefficient is dominated by the contribution from the Fermi sea.
 As a result, the sign of the total Casimir coefficient flips around $aN_z=L_z \sim 2.3 \ {\rm fm}$ and $ 8.8 \ {\rm fm}$.
-At further long-thickness, we expect an oscillation of the Casimir coefficient.
+At further long thickness, we expect an oscillation of the Casimir coefficient.
 However, now we do not show the numerical results due to the limitations of calculations with sufficient accuracy.
 By using Eq.~(\ref{eq:period}), the period of oscillation is estimated to be $L_z^{\rm osc}=2\pi/k_{\rm FP} \sim 9.4 \ {\rm fm}$, where $k_{\rm FP}/\Lambda \sim 0.154$ is the momentum of the Fermi point.

-\subsection{high-density region}
+\subsection{High-density region}

 When the chemical potential is large enough, the DCDW phase ($q \neq 0$) is realized.
-Figure~\ref{highdispersion} shows the dispersion relation of the quark fields along the momentum $k_z$ for fixed parameters $(M/\Lambda,q/\Lambda,\mu/\Lambda)=(0.09, 0.62,0.72)$ with $a\Lambda=1$.
+Figure~\ref{highdispersion} shows the dispersion relation of the quark fields along the momentum $k_z$ for fixed parameters $(M/\Lambda,q/\Lambda,\mu/\Lambda)=(0.09, 0.62, 0.52)$ with $a\Lambda=1$.